 We are a leading owner and operator of high-volume venues that combine dining and entertainment in North America for both adults and families.
 Founded in 1982, the core of our concept is to offer our guests the opportunity to "Eat Drink Play" all in one location.
 We believe we are currently the largest national chain offering a full menu of casual dining food items and a full selection of non-alcoholic and alcoholic beverage items together with an extensive assortment of entertainment attractions, including skill and sports-oriented redemption games, video games, interactive simulators and other traditional games.
 Unlike the strategy of many restaurants of shortening visit times by focusing on turning tables faster, we aim to increase the length of stay in our locations to generate incremental revenues and improve the guest's experience.
 While our guests are primarily a balanced mix of men and women aged 21 to 39, we believe we are also an attractive venue for families with children and teenagers.
-As of April 15, 2012, we owned and operated 59 stores in 25 states and Canada.
+As of June 15, 2012, we owned and operated 59 stores in 25 states and Canada.
 In addition, there is one franchised store operating in Canada.
 The formats of our stores are flexible, which we believe allows us to size each store appropriately for each market in which we compete.
 Our stores average approximately 47,000 square feet, range in size between 16,000 and 66,000 square feet and are open seven days a week.
-For fiscal 2011, we generated total revenues, Adjusted EBITDA and net loss of \$541.5 million, \$98.4 million, respectively.
-For fiscal 2010 (combined), we generated total revenues, Adjusted EBITDA and net loss of \$521.5 million, respectively.
+For the twelve months ended April 29, 2012, we generated total revenues, Adjusted EBITDA and net loss of \$556.4 million, \$104.4 million and \$3.3 million, respectively.
+For fiscal 2011 and the first quarter of fiscal 2012, we generated total revenues of \$541.5 million and \$163.5 million, respectively, Adjusted EBITDA of \$98.4 million and \$39.7 million, respectively and net income (loss) of \$(7.0) million and \$8.9 million, respectively.